 Not strictly an Irish invention, but an important discovery nonetheless.
 Belfast astrophysicist Jocelyn Bell Burnell discovered the first radio pulsars in 1967.
 She made her discovery while using her advisor’s radio telescope to search for quasars.

 Despite Bell Burnell’s input, credit for the find went to her advisor, Anthony Hewish and his colleague, Sir Martin Ryle.
 In fact, they were even awarded the Nobel Prize for Physics in 1974.
 Thankfully the situation was put to rights last year when, almost 50 years later, Bell Burnell was awarded the $3 million Special Breakthrough Prize in Fundamental Physics for her discovery.

 Pulsars are the dead remnants of massive stars that give out pulses of radiation at regular intervals.
 A pulsar is all that’s left behind after the massive supernova explosion that destroys a star.
 Although scientists had theorised about their existence, they had no proof before 1967.
 The discovery of pulsars was crucial in helping scientists to understand more about the nature of stars.
 It also enabled them to make important tests of Einstein’s theory of general relativity.

-So, there you have it, a small selection of Irish geniuses.
+So, there you have it, a small selection of Irish geniuses and their ground-breaking inventions.
 And there’s plenty more where they came from.
 We also gave the world submarines, the hypodermic syringe, colour photography, the binaural stethoscope, the induction coil and the ejector seat!
 If anyone needs me, I’ll be in the shed working on my latest invention.